armory/docs/content/en/docs/armory-admin/dinghy-enable.md

   Pipelines as Code allows you to create and maintain pipeline templates in source control.
 ---

-{{< include "note-github-branch-name.md" >}}
+{{% include "admin/pac-overview.md" %}}

 This guide includes:

-* Configurations for enabling Armory's Pipelines as code feature using Spinnaker Operator or Halyard
+* Configurations for enabling Armory's Pipelines as Code feature using Armory Operator or Halyard
 * Settings for GitHub, GitLab, or Bitbucket/Stash webhooks to work with the Pipelines as code
-* If you use GitHub, see [Custom branch configuration](#custom-branch-configuration) for information about how to explicitly set the branch that Pipelines as Code uses.
+* GitHub [custom branch configuration](#custom-branch-configuration) for information about how to explicitly set the branch that Pipelines as Code uses.

-## Overview
-To get an overview of Pipelines as code, check out the [user guide]({{< ref "using-dinghy" >}}).

 ## Enabling Pipelines as Code
-To configure Pipelines as Code, start by enabling it:

-**Operator**
+_Dinghy_ is the microservice for Pipelines as Code.
+You need to enable it to use Pipelines as Code.

+{{< tabs name="enable" >}}
+{{% tab name="Operator" %}}

 In `SpinnakerService` manifest: